ptdewey/pendulum-nvim/README.md

 end,
 ```

+The report contents are customizable and section items or entire sections can be excluded from the report if desired.
+(See `report_excludes` and `report_section_excludes` options in setup)

 ## Future Ideas

 These are some potential future ideas that would make for welcome contributions for anyone interested.